xebia-functional/karat/README.md

 # 💎 Karat

-> Temporal Logic for Kotlin
+> Temporal Logic for JVM

 Karat is a DSL to specify systems using [linear temporal logic](https://en.wikipedia.org/wiki/Linear_temporal_logic).
 From a single specification you can pursue two different avenues:

-- Check the implementation against the model using our [integration with Kotest](https://github.com/47degrees/karat/tree/main/kotest).
+- Check the implementation against the model,
+  - Using our [integration with Kotest](https://github.com/47degrees/karat/tree/main/kotest) if you use Kotlin,
+  - Or with our [integration with Scalacheck](https://github.com/47degrees/karat/tree/main/scalacheck) if you use Scala;
 - Verify properties of the model using our [integration with Alloy](https://github.com/47degrees/karat/tree/main/alloy).

 ## References